 Care Acre will work collaboratively with local CAMHS services and other specialist teams to help those young people who are struggling with mental health issues.
 This will be written into the Care/Placement plans for them and they will have full encouragement from staff to gain the help needed to gain recovery for their mental health.
 We will be promoting at all times a range of treatment options for them which they have the right to access while they are with us.

-We work closely with Consultant Clinical Psychologists, who provide clinical input and oversight into our homes.
+We staff are trained and work closely with our in-house clinical psychologist, Dr Natalie who provides clinical input and oversight into our homes.
 Each young person is given the opportunity to access this service.
-Our Consultant Clinical Psychologist also provides in house training to staff where needed with regard to many different aspects of mental health such as depression, self-harm, eating disorders etc.
+Dr Natalie provides in- house training to staff where needed with regard to many different aspects of mental health such as depression, self-harm, eating disorders etc.

 We have a very clear vision for the children and young people we care for.
 Using long established systems of care and support along with a continuing skills development programme for our entire team, our target for each and every young person is to enrich their lives with new life skills, and provide a renewed sense of wellbeing, to achieve a good level of education or working experiences and to improve their prospects for the future.
 We aim to make a real difference to young lives.